Master of Science: India

-In India, universities offer MS programs usually in sciences discipline.
-Generally, post-graduate scientific courses lead to MS degree while post-graduate engineering courses lead to ME or MTech degree.
-For example, a master's in automotive engineering would normally be an ME or MTech, while a master's in physics would be an MS. A few top universities also offer undergraduate programs leading to a master's degree which is known as integrated masters.
+In India, universities offer MSc programs usually in sciences discipline.
+Generally, post-graduate scientific courses lead to MSc degree while post-graduate engineering courses lead to ME or MTech degree.
+For example, a master's in automotive engineering would normally be an ME or MTech, while a master's in physics would be an MSc.
+A few top universities also offer combined undergraduate-postgraduate programs leading to a master's degree which is known as integrated masters.

-A Master of Science in Engineering (MS.Engg.) degree is also offered in India.
-It is usually structured as an engineering research degree, lesser than PhD and considered to be parallel to M.Phil. degree in humanities and science.
+A Master of Science in Engineering (MSEngg) degree is also offered in India.
+It is usually structured as an engineering research degree, lesser than PhD and considered to be parallel to MPhil degree in humanities and science.
 Some institutes such as IITs offer an MS degree for postgraduate engineering courses.
 This degree is considered a research-oriented degree whereas MTech or ME degree is usually not a research degree in India.
-MS degree is also awarded by various IISERs which are one of the top institutes in India.
+MSc degree is also awarded by various IISERs which are one of the top institutes in India.

 Iran

-In Iran, similar to Canada, Master of Science (MSc) or in Iranian form Karshenasi-arshad degrees may be entirely course-based, entirely research-based or most commonly a mixture.
+In Iran, similar to Canada, Master of Science (MSc) or in Iranian form Kārshenāsi-e arshad degrees may be entirely course-based, entirely research-based, or most commonly a mixture.
 Master's programs typically take two to three years to complete and the completion of a scientific thesis is often required.